marcandreappel/sail/README.md

-# Laravel Sail ZSH (sail-zsh)
+# Laravel Sail Oh-My-Zsh plugin (sail-zsh)

-This plugin adds aliases for using various languages and frameworks with [Laravel Sail](https://laravel.com/docs/9.x/sail) for Docker.
+This [OMZ plugin](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins) adds aliases for typical commands with [Laravel Sail](https://laravel.com/docs/10.x/sail).
 It will only run within sail-driven project directories.

-To use it, add `sail` to the plugins array in your zshrc file:
+To use it, add `sail` to the oh-my-zsh plugins array in your `.zshrc` file:

 ```zsh
 plugins=(... sail)